Organized crime in Italy: Fight against organized crime in Italy

 The Maxi Trial (Maxiprocesso) was a criminal trial against the Sicilian Mafia that took place in Palermo, Sicily.
 The trial lasted from 10 February 1986 (the first day of the Corte d'Assise) to 30 January 1992 (the final day of the Supreme Court of Cassation), and was held in a bunker-style courthouse specially constructed for this purpose inside the walls of the Ucciardone prison.
 Sicilian prosecutors indicted 475 mafiosi for a multitude of crimes relating to Mafia activities, based primarily on testimonies given as evidence from former Mafia bosses turned informants, known as pentiti, in particular Tommaso Buscetta and Salvatore Contorno.
 Most were convicted, 338 people, sentenced to a total of 2,665 years, not including life sentences handed to 19 bosses; the convictions were upheld on 30 January 1992 by the Supreme Court of Italy, after the final stage of appeal.
 The importance of the trial was that the existence of Cosa Nostra was finally judicially confirmed.
 It is considered to be the most significant trial ever against the Sicilian Mafia, as well as the largest trial in world history.
 Throughout and after the trial, several judges and magistrates were killed by the Mafia, including the two who led it—Giovanni Falcone and Paolo Borsellino.

 The Spartacus Trial (Processo Spartacus) was a series of criminal trials, each specifically directed against the activities of the powerful Casalesi clan of the Camorra.
 The trial was opened at the Corte d'Assise of Santa Maria Capua Vetere in Caserta.
 It was named after the historical gladiator, Spartacus, who led a rebellion of slaves beginning in old Capua against the ancient Roman Empire.
 The trial was initially chaired by its president, Catello Marano on 1 July 1998.
 It continued just over ten years, until its final verdict was eventually read on 19 June 2008.
 In that 10-year legal trial, 36 members of the clan were charged with a string of murders and other crimes.
 The Casalesi clan had exploited and extorted from every business and economic opportunity, from waste disposal to construction, in creating a monopoly in the cement market for their own building businesses to the distribution of materials.
 Building business would have to pay for the contracts, buy material from the clan, and keep paying for protection.
 The clan also controlled elections.
-More than 1,300 people were investigated, 508 witnesses gave evidence and 626 were interviewed in the trial which saw the heaviest penalties ever for organised crime with a total of 700 years of imprisonment.
+More than 1,300 people were investigated, 508 witnesses gave evidence and 626 were interviewed in the trial which saw the heaviest penalties ever for organized crime with a total of 700 years of imprisonment.
 Over the course of the initial trial and the appeal, five people involved in the case were murdered, including a court interpreter.
 A judge and two journalists were threatened with death.
 In all, 115 people were prosecuted, 27 life sentences, plus 750 years in prison were handed out to the defendants.
 On 15 January 2010, Italy's Supreme Court confirmed the sentence.